NamanSharma1412/Celebrity-Image-Recognition/README.md

 .
 HTML/CSS/Javascript for UI
 <br>

-### The model is an ensemble model including XGBoost,RandomForest,LGBM and Logistic Regression , trained on over 900 images!
+### The model used is an ensemble model including XGBoost,RandomForest,LGBM and Logistic Regression , trained on over 900 images!